Get a sun-sational 50% discount with Crunch - deal expires soon!

 You’ll need to complete a Self Assessment so that the taxman knows exactly how much extra income you’ve earned, and how much tax you need to pay on top of your monthly PAYE tax.

-Hopefully, those who started contracting, freelancing or became self-employed before the beginning of the last tax year (6th April 2018) will already be up to speed for the looming Self Assessment deadline on 31st January 2019, but for those who are new to the game, here’s the important information you’ll need to prepare for next year.
+Hopefully, those who started contracting, freelancing or became self-employed before the beginning of the last tax year (6th April 2020) will already be up to speed for the looming Self Assessment deadline on 31st January 2021, but for those who are new to the game, here’s the important information you’ll need to prepare.

 You can register online, by post or by phone – always make sure you give yourself enough time in case anything goes wrong.
 To register, you’ll need your: